 The Black Wall Street Forward initiative is modeled on the pillars that made Durham's original Black Wall Street successful, and aims to continue the legacy of this vibrant work by supporting and catalyzing local leaders, Black business owners, and champions.

-The transformative pilot will engage five communities throughout the state of North Carolina in a cohort-based learning journey to explore the past and present of Black entrepreneurship in those communities and to take collaborative action to build a better collective future.
+The transformative pilot engaged five communities throughout the state of North Carolina in a cohort-based learning journey to explore the past and present of Black entrepreneurship in those communities and to take collaborative action to build a better collective future.

-Through the generous support of the Truist Foundation, and headquartered at Durham's Provident1898, Forward Cities will pilot the program in the following communities: Durham (which will also serve as the historical model and HQ for the program), Charlotte, Fayetteville, Raleigh, and Winston-Salem.
+Through the generous support of the Truist Foundation, and headquartered at Durham's Provident1898, Forward Cities piloted the program in the following communities: Durham (which also served as the historical model and HQ for the program), Charlotte, Fayetteville, Raleigh, and Winston-Salem.

 Changing the Narrative